vertexproject/synapse/docs/synapse/glossary.rst

 Cell
 ----

-The Cell is a basic building block of Synapse services, include the Cortex.
+The Cell is a basic building block of Synapse services, including the Cortex.
 See :ref:`dev_architecture` for more information about what a Cell provides.

 .. _gloss-comparator: